We Are Brothers

 We Are Brothers is a 2014 South Korean comedy-drama film directed by Jang Jin, starring Cho Jin-woong and Kim Sung-kyun.

 Plot

 Two brothers were separated in childhood at an orphanage, only to find each other as adults 30 years later.
-But right after their reunion, their birth mother, who suffers from Alzheimer's disease, suddenly disappears.
+But right after their reunion, their birth mother, who has Alzheimer's disease, suddenly disappears.
 So Sang-yeon (a pastor raised in America) and Ha-yeon (a shaman) team up together and go on a road trip to search for her.